carb222/Principal-Component-Analysis-PCA/README.md

 ## Contents

 - **Code Files**:
-  - `PCA_in_R.Rmd`: R Markdown file containing code and explanations for PCA.
+  - `PCA.Rmd`: R Markdown file containing code and explanations for PCA.
   - `wine.data.csv`: Dataset used for demonstration.
+  - `PCA.pdf`: pdf file containing code and explanations for PCA.

 - **README**:
   - `README.md`: This README file providing an overview of the repository and instructions for use.